 - com.sybase.jaguar.listener.http.conn.keepalive this is an optional property that specifies the length of time, in seconds, to keep a connection alive before it is closed by EAServer.
-The default value is 120 seconds (2 minutes) and can be modified, if necessary, to improve performance. - com.sybase.jaguar.listener.http.conn.maxrequests this optional property determines the number of requests processed before EAServer closes the connection.
-The default value is 100 and can be modified, if necessary, to improve performance.
+The default value is 120 seconds (2 minutes); you can modify this value, if necessary, to improve performance. - com.sybase.jaguar.listener.http.conn.maxrequests this optional property determines the number of requests processed before EAServer closes the connection.
+The default value is 100; you can modify this value, if necessary, to improve performance.

 The listener properties files are located in the \$JAGUAR/Repository/Listener directory.
-The file name format is <server><listener>.props.
+The file name format is <server>listener>.props.
 For example, the listener property file name for a listener named "http1" created for a server named "Jaguar" is Jaguar_http1.props.